thejsway/thejsway/manuscript/chapter13.md

 <body><h1>My web page</h1><!-- ... -->
 ```

-It's better, however, to take the text nodes between tags into accouant than to sacrifice lisibility and code indentation.
+It's better, however, to take the text nodes between tags into account than to sacrifice visibility and code indentation.

 ### Browse child nodes